John F. Kennedy Presidential Library and Museum: New location, new plan

-The new location of the site was Columbia Point in the Dorchester neighborhood of Boston, near the University of Massachusetts Boston, described as a group of "massive, blocky structures...in sharp contrast to the mellow and urbane atmosphere of the library's original site near Harvard Square."
+In 1975, the John F. Kennedy Presidential Library Corporation announced that it would locate the library on a 10-acre site offered by the University of Massachusetts Boston adjacent to its campus on the Columbia Point peninsula, and was described as a group of "massive, blocky structures...in sharp contrast to the mellow and urbane atmosphere of the library's original site near Harvard Square."
 The site was originally a garbage dump; Pei recalls finding old refrigerators and appliances under the soil.
 In all seriousness, he asserted that one could toss a lit match on the earth and watch the ground ignite as the soil emitted methane gas.
-One thing the site did have going for it was that the community was not opposed to the area being landscaped to house the library.

 June 12, 1977, marked the official groundbreaking for the library with construction following in August.
-Although the site was a landfill it did overlook Boston, Dorchester Bay and the ocean.
+The site overlooks Boston, Dorchester Bay and the ocean.
 The area was covered in 15 ft of earth and topsoil.
 Pei was particularly proud of the landscaping results.

 The design would be a simple geometric structure with a large glass pavilion.
 The concrete tower stands 125 ft tall and houses offices and archives.
 A circular section contains two theaters and is connected to the tower by the 115 foot grey-glass pavilion.
 The concrete finish of the building directly reflects the budget.
 With more money Pei would have made the building with stone which he believes offers a nicer finish with more detail.
 The materials chosen kept the costs within budget, in total costing $20.8 million.

 Over 30 million people contributed to the cost of construction, which more than 225 construction workers labored to complete before the end of 1979.